National Mining Association v. EPA

 Important Legal Issues Raised By The Supreme Court Case

-This summer, the U.S. Supreme Court will rule on a critical case involving mercury and other toxic air pollution from coal-fired power plants.
+This summer, the U.S. Supreme Court heard a critical case involving mercury and other toxic air pollution from coal-fired power plants.
+[Update: The Court ruled on this case on June 29.]

 At stake are up to 11,000 lives a year, and a very dangerous precedent that industry profits are more important than people.